 The Clark County Detention Center in Las Vegas is a modern, efficient and effective jail.
 Clark county jail inmates are given access to the full line of benefits and services that the law makes available to any other detainee in the country.

-Clark county inmates are allowed to visit one of the several commissaries in the jail twice weekly.
+Clark County Detention Center inmates are allowed to visit one of the several commissaries in the jail twice weekly.
 Friends or relatives of those incarcerated can make cash donations daily.
 Funds are credited to the inmates’ account within 24 hours.
 It is important to note that the jail will not accept personal checks or business checks (such as payroll checks) under any circumstances.

 Mail services are also available at the Clark County Jail.
 For obvious reasons, all incoming mail is subject to inspection upon arrival.
 Rules regarding content need to be followed; no substances of any kind are allowed to be present in an inmates’ mail, including glue, whiteout, or glitter.
 Pictures, regardless of their content, must be 6”x8” or smaller.